dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Title

-The text that appears in the message box’s title bar (optional)
+The text that appears in the message box's title bar (optional)

-Here’s a simplified version of the syntax of the MsgBox function:
+Here's a simplified version of the syntax of the MsgBox function:

 MsgBox(prompt[, buttons][, title])